jackrichter/moveObjectOnTable/README.md

   **Observe**
   In order to be able to run the above command, your system must have a Java Runtime Environment (JDK) software installed.
   You can download it from: "https://www.oracle.com/java/technologies/javase/jdk17-archive-downloads.html".
-  Furthermore a system environment variable must be set so the appropriate commands (java, -jar) can be found.
+  Furthermore a system environment variable pointing to the jdk/bin folder must be set so the appropriate commands (java, -jar) can be found.
   The process is easily done and there are planty of clear explanation on Google.